2 Kings 16

 2 Kings 16:10-16The Altar of Damascus

-10And king Ahaz went to Damascus to meet Tiglath-pileser king of Assyria: and when he saw an altar that was at Damascus, king Ahaz sent to Urijah the priest the fashion of the altar, and the pattern of it, according to all the workmanship thereof.
-11And Urijah the priest built an altar according to all that king Ahaz had sent from Damascus: so Urijah the priest made it against the coming of king Ahaz from Damascus.
-12And when the king was come from Damascus, the king saw the altar: and the king approached to the altar, and offered upon it.
+10And king Ahaz went to Damascus to meet Tiglathpileser king of Assyria, and saw an altar that was at Damascus: and king Ahaz sent to Urijah the priest the fashion of the altar, and the pattern of it, according to all the workmanship thereof.
+11And Urijah the priest built an altar according to all that king Ahaz had sent from Damascus: so Urijah the priest made it against king Ahaz came from Damascus.
+12And when the king was come from Damascus, the king saw the altar: and the king approached to the altar, and offered thereon.

 13And he burnt his burnt offering and his meat offering, and poured his drink offering, and sprinkled the blood of his peace offerings, upon the altar.
-14And as for the brasen altar that was before the Lord, he brought it from the forefront of the house, and put it on the north side of the altar.
-15And king Ahaz commanded Urijah the priest, saying, Upon the great altar burn the morning burnt offering, and the evening meat offering, and the king's burnt sacrifice, and his meat offering, with the burnt offering of all the people of the land, and their meat offerings, and their drink offerings; and sprinkle upon it all the blood of the burnt offering, and all the blood of the sacrifice: and the brasen altar shall be for me to enquire by.
+14And he brought also the brasen altar, which was before the LORD, from the forefront of the house, from between the altar and the house of the LORD, and put it on the north side of the altar.
+15And king Ahaz commanded Urijah the priest, saying, Upon the great altar burn the morning burnt offering, and the evening meat offering, and the king’s burnt sacrifice, and his meat offering, with the burnt offering of all the people of the land, and their meat offering, and their drink offerings; and sprinkle upon it all the blood of the burnt offering, and all the blood of the sacrifice: and the brasen altar shall be for me to enquire by.
 16Thus did Urijah the priest, according to all that king Ahaz commanded.

 Ahaz sees an altar in Damascus - likely a pagan altar serving Assyrian religion.
-And instead of being repelled, he is drawn.
+He is drawn to it.
 He sends the pattern and design to Urijah the priest and commands him to build a copy.
 Urijah, whether out of fear of the king or confusion about his role, obeys.
 A pagan altar is now constructed in the temple of the Lord.

 The original bronze altar - the altar that Solomon built, the place where generations of righteous kings have offered sacrifices - is moved to the north side.
 It is displaced.
 And Ahaz announces that he will "enquire" by it - that is, use it for divination, for seeking signs through occult means.
 The sacred has been replaced by the profane.